Meet our Speakers

 Nevin has dust, diesel and carbon in his veins and passionately describes himself as a 4th generation food and fibre production engineer.
 Nevin holds a B.Sc of the U.of Saskatchewan majoring in Agronomy and Agricultural Economics and a Graduate degree in International Trade policy from the Monterey Institute of International Studies, California.
 Having worked at the provincial, national and international level in various capacities, Nevin also published with UN ECLAC in the field of Carbon Accounting and Life Cycle Analysis.
 Nevin is with Alberta Pulse Growers as the Policy and Program Specialist and grows pulses, uses technology, agronomy and economics everyday with his family on a century farm.

-Founder and Director, EAT Group and Australian Plant Proteins
+Founder and Director, Australian Plant Proteins

 Born and raised in the Victorian Wimmera-Mallee wheat belt region where his family’s 3rd generation grain and sheep farm still operates today, Phil has an unwavering passion to make a significant contribution to the future of the Australian agriculture industry.